antariandel/daqhats_dev/README.md

    sudo apt-get update
    sudo apt-get install git
    ```
-4. Download the daqhats package to the root of your home folder:
+4. Download the daqhats library to the root of your home folder:

    ```
    cd ~